SensehacK/dev-cheatsheet/mobile/ios/library/rxSwift/best_practices.md

 ### Input & Output

-We use structs inside our classes with explicit definition called "Input" and "Output"
+We use structs inside our classe s with explicit definition called "Input" and "Output"

 Eg.
 ```swift